Nuvoex/react-native-camera/README.md

  - `audio` (See `captureAudio` under Properties)
  - `mode` (See  `captureMode` under Properties)
  - `target` (See `captureTarget` under Properties)
+ - `saveFilePath` Directory path where image file must be stored for custom target (android only)
+ - `fileName` Filename of saved image for custom target (android only)
  - `metadata` This is metadata to be added to the captured image.
    - `location` This is the object returned from `navigator.geolocation.getCurrentPosition()` (React Native's geolocation polyfill).
 It will add GPS metadata to the image.
  - `rotation` This will rotate the image by the number of degrees specified.